Cray-HPE/docs-csm/troubleshooting/BMC_SSH_key_manual_fixup.md

    export SCSD_SSH_KEY=$(cat /root/.ssh/id_rsa.pub | sed 's/[[:space:]]*$//')
    ```

-   If a different SSH key is to be used (for example from conman) set the
+   If a different SSH key is to be used (for example from conman), then set the
-   SCSD_SSH_KEY environment variable to that key value.
+   `SCSD_SSH_KEY` environment variable to that key value.

-1. Generate a System Configuration Service configuration via the scsd tool.
+1. Generate a System Configuration Service configuration via the `scsd` tool.

-The admin must be authenticated to the Cray CLI before proceeding.
+   The administrator must be authenticated to the Cray CLI before proceeding.

    ```bash
    cat > scsd_cfg.json <<DATA